ymilesz/ymilesz.github.io/index.md

 ![](Photos/Diplolepis.jpg) <br>
 Cynipidae: _Diplolepis polita_

-**The Evolution of _Peristenus_ (Hymenoptera: Braconidae): Taxonomy, Phylogenetics and Ecological Speciation** The focus of my PhD research was to investigate speciation patterns of  euphorine braconid wasps at the genus, species, and population level. _Peristenus_ are parasitoids agricultural pests such as Lygus bugs.
+**The Evolution of _Peristenus_ (Hymenoptera: Braconidae): Taxonomy, Phylogenetics and Ecological Speciation** <br>
+The focus of my PhD research was to investigate speciation patterns of  euphorine braconid wasps at the genus, species, and population level. _Peristenus_ are parasitoids agricultural pests such as Lygus bugs.
 I built a multilocus phylogeny of the tribe Euphorini and revised generic concepts (Zhang et al 2018a); revised the North American _Peristenus pallipes_ complex using a combination of molecular, morphometrics, and ecological data; and used ddRADSeq to determine that temporal separation is likely a key driver behind the _Lygus-Peristenus_ system. <br>
 ![](Photos/Peristenus.jpg) <br>
 Braconidae: _Peristenus mellipes_

 ## PUBLICATIONS
-Note: My name is bolded, mentees have one astrisk and undergraduates have two.
+Note: My name is bolded, graduate mentees have one astrisk and undergraduates mentees have two.

 **REFEREED JOURNALS (16)**

 16.	**Zhang, Y.M.**, Buffington, M.L., Looney, C., László, Z., Shorthouse, J.D., Ide, T., Lucky, A. (2020).
 UCE data reveal multiple origins of rose gallers in North America: Global phylogeny of Diplolepis Geoffrey (Hymenoptera: Cynipidae).
-In Press at Molecular Phylogenetics & Evolution.
+In Press at Molecular Phylogenetics & Evolution. <https://doi.org/10.1016/j.ympev.2020.106949>
 15. Lucky, A., Atchison, R.A., Ohyama, L., **Zhang, Y.M.**, Williams\*, J.L., Pinkney\*\*, J.L., Clancy\*\*, K.L., Nielsen\*\*, A.N., Lippi, C.A.
 (2020).
 Myrmecology, Gender, and Geography: changing demographics of a research community over thirty years.
-In Press at Myrmecological News.
+Myrmecological News, 30: 187-199. <https://doi.org/10.25849/myrmecol.news_030:187>
 14. Wienersmith, K.L., Forbes, A.A., Ward, A.K.G., Brandão-Dias, P.F.P., **Zhang, Y.M.**, Egan, S.P.
 (2020) Invertebrate Community Associated with the Asexual Generation of _Bassettia pallida_ Ashmead (Hymenoptera: Cynipidae).
 Early View at Annals of the Entomological Society of America. <https://doi.org/10.1093/aesa/saaa009>
 13. Williams\*, J.L., **Zhang, Y.M.**, Lloyd, M.W., LaPolla, J.S., Schultz, T.R., Lucky, A. (2020) Global domination by crazy ants: Phylogenomics reveals biogeographic history and invasive species relationships in the genus _Nylanderia_ (Hymenoptera, Formicidae).
 Early View at Systematic Entomology. <https://doi.org/10.1111/syen.12423>
 12.	**Zhang, Y.M.**, Vitone, T., Storer, C.G., Payton, A.C., Dunn, R.R., Hulcr, J., McDaniel, S.F., Lucky, A. (2019) From pavement to population genomics: characterizing a long-established non-native ant in North America through citizen science and ddRADseq.
 Frontiers in Ecology & Evolution.
 7: 453. <https://doi.org/10.3389/fevo.2019.00453>